kevinlu1248/pyate/README.md

 ### Models

+*Warning: The model only works with spaCy v2.*

 Though this model was originally intended for symbolic AI algorithms (non-machine learning), I realized a spaCy model on term extraction can reach significantly higher performance, and thus decided to include the model here.